CiscoDevNet/botkit-webex-samples/Readme.md

 # BotKit samples for Cisco Spark

-Run each sample in a snatch by setting up yout bot environment variables from the command line:
+You can run any sample in a snatch:

 ```shell
 > git clone https://github.com/CiscoDevNet/botkit-ciscospark-samples